-The algorithm described here deals with the detection of repetitive structures consisting of parallel line segments with a given crossratio.
+The algorithm described here deals with the detection of repetitive structures consisting of parallel line segmentsline segments with a given crossratio.
 Some of the more obvious examples for this are railway-sleepers, fences, and windows (particularly in big office-buildings).
 Figure 5.1 shows some examples.
-The structure used throughout most of this chapter is that of a pedestrian or zebra crossing .
-This was originally implemented as part of the project $MOVIS^1$ - Mobile Optoelectronic Visual Interpretative System for the Blind and Visually Impaired - which took place from 1995 to 1997 [1, 6].
-Within this project, a first prototype of a portable device for blind and visually impaired persons was created which was able to recognise a small number of useful objects and signs customarily found in street scenes.
+The structure used throughout most of this chapter is that of a pedestrian or zebra crossing or zebra crossing.
+This was originally implemented as part of the project MOVIS1 - Mobile Optoelectronic Visual Interpretative System for the Blind and Visually Impaired - which took place from 1995 to 1997 [1, 6].
+Within this project, a first prototype of a portable device for blind and visually impaired persons was created which was able to recognise a small number of useful objects and signs customarily found in street scenesstreet scenes.
 This prototype consisted of a spectacle-like device connected to an (at the time stationary) computer doing the image processing.
-Figure 5.17 on Page 130 shows images of the actual device used.
-The theory is, however, independent of this particular application and equally applicable to any other repeated structure of parallel line segments.
+Figure 5.17 on Page 135 in Section 5.5 shows images of the actual device used.
+The theory is, however, independent of this particular application and equally applicable to any other repeated structure of parallel line segmentsline segments.

-Detecting zebra crossings may sound like an easy task.
+Detecting zebra crossings zebra erossings may sound like an easy task.
 After all, they're big, and they're designed to be fairly obvious.
 However, it isn't.
 Reasons include:

 - The general amount of occlusion connected with street scenes, namely fellow pedestrians who get in the way, lamp and sign posts, cars, and basically everything that moves.
-Moreover, zebra crossings are particularly prone to occlusion, since they are designed for people to walk on and for cars to drive across. - Zebra crossings are often in bad repair, patches are missing, they have spots or holes.
+Moreover, zebra crossings are particularly prone to occlusion, since they are designed for people to walk on and for cars to drive across. - Zebra crossings are often in bad repair, patches are missing, they have spots

-$^{1}MOVIS$ was funded by the BMBF, the German Ministry for Education and Research.
+$^{^1\}mathsf{MOVIS}$ was funded by the BMBF, the German Ministry for Education and Research.

 Introduction

-Figure 5.2: Different views of a zebra crossing as seen from a car (left) and a pedestrian (middle and right).
+Figure 5.2: Different views of a zebra crossing zebra crossing as seen from a car (left) and a pedestrian (middle and right).